Verifying Quantized GNNs With Readout Is Decidable But Highly Intractable: Introduction

 \section{Introduction}

 Graph neural networks (GNNs) are models used for classification and regression tasks on graph-structured data, including node-level and graph-level tasks.
-GNNs are applied to recommendation in social network \citep{DBLP:journals/kbs/SalamatLJ21}, knowledge graphs \citep{Zi22KG}, chemistry \citep{Reiser22GGNmaterialchemistry}, drug discovery \citep{XIONG20211382}, etc. Like several other machine learning models, GNNs are difficult to interpret, understand and verify.
-This is a major issue for their adoption, morally and legally, with the enforcement of regulatory policies like the EU AI Act~\citep{AI-act}.
-Previous work paves the way for analyzing them using formal logic, \cite{DBLP:conf/iclr/BarceloKM0RS20}, \cite{NunnSST24} or \cite{benedikt2025decidabilitygraphneuralnetworks_V4}.
-But many of these approaches consider \emph{idealised} GNNs in which numbers are either arbitrary large integers or rationals, while in real implementations GNNs are \emph{quantized}: numbers are Standard IEEE 754 64-bit floats, INT8, or FP8~\citep{DBLP:journals/corr/abs-2209-05433}.
-Verifying quantized GNNs without global readout has been addressed by \cite{Saelzer-etal-IJCAI25}.
-But global readout is an essential element of GNNs, especially for graph classification \citep{DBLP:conf/iclr/XuHLJ19}. \paragraph{Contribution. } The contribution is threefold.
-First, we show that verifying Aggregate-Combine Graph Neural Networks with global Readout (ACR-GNNs) is decidable and (co)NEXPTIME-complete, where NEXPTIME is the class of problems decidable by a non-deterministic algorithm running in polynomial time in the size of its input.
-This contrasts with the PSPACE-completeness without global readout from \cite{Saelzer-etal-IJCAI25}.
-To sum up, it means that global readout makes quantized GNN verification highly intractable.
-To this aim, we define logic \quantlogic extending the one from \cite{Saelzer-etal-IJCAI25} for capturing global readout.
-It is expressive enough to capture quantized ACR-GNNs with arbitrary activation functions.
-Moreover, \quantlogic can serve as a flexible graph property specification language reminiscent of modal logics~\citep{DBLP:books/cu/BlackburnRV01}.
-The following example explains the use of \quantlogic for expressing graph properties.
+GNNs find applications in recommendation systems in social networks~\cite{DBLP:journals/kbs/SalamatLJ21}, knowledge graphs~\cite{Zi22KG}, chemistry~\cite{Reiser22GGNmaterialchemistry}, drug discovery~\cite{XIONG20211382}, etc. Like several other machine learning models, GNNs are difficult to interpret, understand, and verify.
+This poses a significant issue for their adoption, morally and legally, with the enforcement of regulatory policies such as the EU AI Act~\cite{AI-act}.
+Previous works lay the foundation for analyzing them using formal logic, as seen in~\cite{DBLP:conf/iclr/BarceloKM0RS20},~\cite{NunnSST24}, or~\cite{benedikt2025decidabilitygraphneuralnetworks_V4}.
+However, many of these approaches consider \emph{idealized} GNNs in which numbers are either arbitrarily large integers or rationals, whereas in real-world implementations, GNNs are \emph{quantized}; numbers are represented as Standard IEEE 754 64-bit floats, INT8, or FP8~\cite{DBLP:journals/corr/abs-2209-05433}.
+Verification of quantized GNNs without global readout has been addressed by~\cite{Saelzer-etal-IJCAI25}.
+However, global readout is a crucial component of GNNs, particularly for graph classification~\cite{DBLP:conf/iclr/XuHLJ19}.

 In this paper, we consider three verification tasks for GNNs to check critical properties of graphs.
 Examples of such verification tasks are: ``Is it the case that... \begin{itemize} \item ... any power plant serving over a thousand users is classified by the GNN as essential?'' \item ... any power plant classified by the GNN as essential has at least 3 substations?'' \item ... a power plant classified by the GNN as essential can be a wind farm whose wind turbines have a total capacity of less than 12 MW?'' \end{itemize} They are respectively instances of \emph{sufficiency}, \emph{necessity}, and \emph{consistency} tasks that will be formally defined in due time.
 Verifying critical properties of GNNs helps ensure the safety of GNN-based systems, analogous to how correctness proofs are used to guarantee the safety of traditional computer programs~\cite{hoare1969}.